GordonChen19/CodeLab-Source-Code/README.md

 ## Future Prospects
 Moving forward, we hope to expand **CODE LAB** further to incorporate new and improved features:
 - Incorporating more computing languages for learning
 - Creating a collaborative space where students can learn together and share their knowledge with one another.
-This can also be a collaborative platform whereby educators may utilise as a flipped classroom to teach students.
+Codelab can provide a  collaborative platform like 'google docs' whereby people can work on the same peice of code without worrying about code conflicts.
-- Visualisation tools whereby users can create flowcharts to form codes and vice versa
+- Visualisation tools whereby users can create control flow graphs to better understand the execution of their codes code
 - Not only for computing, we hope to venture further into other subjects like English and Mathematics, together with the help of Generative AI to create a personalised learning environment to guide students with diverse needs.

 <br>